 UKCP Accredited Psychotherapy Diploma in Integrative Transpersonal Psychotherapy

 For graduates of our counselling training, the Psychotherapy training is the final two years of a five year training.
-The Psychotherapy diploma has an entry point every other year and we invite applications both from graduates of Re-Vision’s counselling diploma or those who have qualified elsewhere.
+The Psychotherapy diploma has an entry point every other year and we invite applications both from graduates of Re-Vision’s counselling diploma and from those who have qualified elsewhere.

 “Do you not see how necessary a world of pains and troubles is to school an Intelligence and make it a soul?”
 John Keats